dcsaorg/DCSA-OpenAPI/README.md

 The DCSA Interface Standard for Track and Trace is documented on the [**DCSA TNT SwaggerHub**](https://app.swaggerhub.com/apis/dcsaorg/DCSA_TNT).

 The DCSA Interface Standard for Operational Vessel Schedules is documented on the [**DCSA OVS SwaggerHub**](https://app.swaggerhub.com/apis/dcsaorg/DCSA_OVS).

+The DCSA Interface Standard for electronic Bill of Lading is documented on the [**DCSA EBL SwaggerHub**](https://app.swaggerhub.com/apis/dcsaorg/DCSA_EBL).